Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Duality

 \begin{thm}[Lazard, {\cite[Theorem 5.1.9]{SW}}] Let $G$ be a compact $p$-adic analytic group.
 Then $G$ is a virtual Poincar\'e duality group of dimension $d = \dim G$. \end{thm}

 In the case of the Morava stabilizer group, $\Sbf_h$ is a virtual Poincar\'e duality group of dimension $h^2$.
-When $p-1\nmid h$, then $\Sbf_h$ contains no $p$-torsion subgroups.
+When $(p-1)\nmid h$, then $\Sbf_h$ contains no $p$-torsion subgroups.
 In fact, its maximal finite subgroup is cyclic of order $p^h-1$ \cite[Table 5.3.1]{Chromatic_structure}.
-Under this situation, $\Sbf_h$ is in fact a Poincar\'e duality group of dimension $h^2$ (as opposed to a \emph{virtual} one).
+Under this assumption, $\Sbf_h$ is a Poincar\'e duality group of dimension $h^2$ (as opposed to a \emph{virtual} one).